 Chia sprouts have been a staple food of the Aztecs since before the time of the Mayans.
 Prized as one of their miracle foods, chia sprouts have been used as an alternative to meat to provide people with healthier diets.

 Today, chia sprouts remain as revered as ever and are available in health food stores worldwide.
-However, growing them yourself can be an even better option if you’re looking to save money on your organic food budget and eat healthier.
+However, growing them can be an even better option if you want to save money on your organic food budget and eat healthier.

 What are Sprouted Grains?

 When sprouted, chia seeds transform into something almost unrecognizable; not only do they become incredibly nutritious and full of antioxidants, but they also taste great.